leonguyen-dev/ms-identity-ciam-native-javascript/typescript/native-auth/react-nextjs-sample/README.md

   - Email + OTP (passwordless registration)
 - During registration, users provide required attributes such as first name, last name, job title, city, country, email, and password (if applicable).
 - The sign-up flow may include email verification or additional steps as required by the backend.
+- After successful registration, the app automatically continues to sign in the user.
+- During the automatic sign-in after registration, users can add authentication methods (email or SMS) if no strong auth method is registered.
 - Handles validation and error feedback for user input.

 #### Self-Service Password Reset (SSPR)
 - Users can initiate a self-serve password reset if they forget their password.
 - The password reset flow uses email OTP for authentication and verification.
 - Guides users through requesting a reset code, verifying their identity, and setting a new password.
+- After successful password reset, the app automatically continues to sign in the user.
+- During the automatic sign-in after password reset, users can add authentication methods if no strong auth method is registered.
+- Also, during the automatic sign-in after password reset, users may be requried to complete additional verification if MFA is enabled.
 - Handles errors such as invalid or expired reset codes.

 For more details on the SDK, see the official Microsoft documentation.